 The word “Ghyll” simply means mountain stream.
-It involves the ascent or decent of a “Ghyll”.
+It involves the ascent or descent of a “Ghyll”.
 This can include climbing or jumping from waterfalls, scrambling through pools of water or going down slides.

-The Lake District is known for its beautiful landscape, amazing scenery and of cause its rain!
+The Lake District is known for its beautiful landscape, amazing scenery and of course its rain!
 Ghyll scrambling is the perfect all-weather activity

 STICKLE BARN GHYLL

 Level: Beginner – ( suitable for all )

 Stickle Barn Ghyll is located in the stunning Great Langdale Valley and offers some incredible views in good or bad weather.
 The ghylls location means that it can be run as a wet or (relatively) dry session and can be run in just about any water level.

 The ghyll comes with it's fair share of challenges and has a few surprises along the way including a small jump and slides.
 Stickle Barn is ideal for anyone aged 7 upwards.
 All the obstacles can be avoided should you decide you don’t want to do a section, which makes it a great beginners ghyll.

 The meeting location has toilets and changing room facilities within the car park.